-8.1.
-Data 61
+9.1.
+Data 67

 - Code snippets accessing and manipulating subject hierarchy items can be found in the script repository. - Implementing new plugins: Plugins are the real power of subject hierarchy, as they provide support for data node types, and add functionality to the context menu items.
 To create a C++ plugin, implement a child class of qSlicerSubjectHierarchyAbstractPlugin, for Python plugin see below.
-Many examples can be found in Slicer core and in the SlicerRT extension, look for folders named SubjectHierarchyPlugins. - Writing plugins in Python: - Child class of AbstractScriptedSubjectHierarchyPlugin which is a Python adaptor of the C++ qS-licerSubjectHierarchyScriptedPlugin class - Example: Annotations role plugin, function plugin - Role plugins: add support for new data node types - Defines: ownership, icon, tooltip, edit properties, help text (in the yellow question mark popup), visibility icon, set/get display visibility, displayed node name (if different than name of the node object) - Existing plugins in Slicer core: Markups, Models, SceneViews, Charts, Folder, Tables, Transforms, LabelMaps, Volumes - Function plugins: add feature in right-click context menu for certain types of nodes - Defines: list of context menu actions for nodes and the scene, types of nodes for which the action shows up, functions handling the defined action - Existing plugins in Slicer core: CloneNode, ParseLocalData, Register, Segment, DICOM, Volumes, Markups, Models, Annotations, Segmentations, Segments, etc.
+Many examples can be found in Slicer core and in the SlicerRT extension, look for folders named SubjectHierarchyPlugins. - Writing plugins in Python: - Child class of AbstractScriptedSubjectHierarchyPlugin which is a Python adaptor of the C++ qS-licerSubjectHierarchyScriptedPlugin class - Example: role plugin in SlicerHeart extension, function plugin in Segment Editor module - Role plugins: add support for new data node types - Defines: ownership, icon, tooltip, edit properties, help text (in the yellow question mark popup), visibility icon, set/get display visibility, displayed node name (if different than name of the node object) - Existing plugins in Slicer core: Markups, Models, SceneViews, Charts, Folder, Tables, Transforms, LabelMaps, Volumes - Function plugins: add feature in right-click context menu for certain types of nodes - Defines: list of context menu actions for nodes and the scene, types of nodes for which the action shows up, functions handling the defined action - Existing plugins in Slicer core: CloneNode, ParseLocalData, Register, Segment, DICOM, Volumes, Markups, Models, Annotations, Segmentations, Segments, etc.

-8.1.6 References
+9.1.6 References